osmandapp/web/main/docs/user/plugins/trip-recording.md

 In OsmAnd, the **Android** and **iOS** versions handle the track recording interface slightly differently.
 On Android, you’ll find a dedicated menu for the *Track recording* context, while on iOS, this is streamlined into the *Currently recording track* context menu.

 As you record a track, dynamic graphs are generated, providing real-time visual data about your journey.
 These graphs can reflect information for the entire route or just for a selected segment, depending on your zoom level.

-Here’s what you’ll find on the graphs:
+Here is what you can find on the graphs:

 - **Data values**.
-Located on the right side for Android and the left for iOS, you’ll see the **highest, average, and lowest values** displayed clearly for easy reference.
+Located on the right side for *Android* and the left for *iOS*, you will see the **highest, average, and lowest values** displayed clearly for easy reference.
-- **Tabs for key information**:
-  - *Overview*.
-Displays total distance and speed.
-  - *Altitude*.
-Shows elevation changes and the grade of the terrain.
-  - *Speed*.
-Provides the current speed at each point.
+- **Tabs for key information**: *Overview* displays total distance and speed; *Altitude* shows elevation changes and the grade of the terrain; *Speed* provides the current speed at each point.

 For a more detailed view, you can **scale the graph**: